 - Combine Wet Ingredients: In a medium-sized bowl, combine the 1/2 cup of mayonnaise, 1/2 cup of sour cream (or Greek yogurt), and 1/4 cup of buttermilk.
 If you don’t have buttermilk, you can easily make a substitute by adding 1 teaspoon of fresh lemon juice or white vinegar to 1/4 cup of regular milk and letting it sit for 5 minutes until it slightly curdles.
 Whisk these wet ingredients together thoroughly until the mixture is smooth and lump-free.

 - Add Dry Seasonings: To the wet mixture, add the 1 teaspoon of garlic powder, 1/2 teaspoon of onion powder, and the optional 1/4 teaspoon of dried mustard.
 Season generously with 1/2 teaspoon of salt and 1/4 teaspoon of black pepper.
-Whisk all the spices vigorously into the creamy base until they are fully incorporated and there are no visible clumps of powder.
+Whisk all the spices vigorously into the creamy base until they are fully incorporated, and there are no visible clumps of powder.

 - Fold in Fresh Herbs: Gently fold the finely chopped fresh chives, parsley, and dill into the dressing mixture.
 Stir until the herbs are evenly distributed throughout the creamy base.
 If desired, add 1 tablespoon of fresh lemon juice at this stage for an extra burst of brightness and tang.
 Taste the dressing and adjust salt, pepper, or lemon juice as needed to suit your preference.